Hansong-Zhang/DANCE/README.md

 ![image](figs/high_res.png)
 # Visualization of Distilled Images
 ![image](figs/visualization.png)
+For more visualization results, please refer to the website of DANCE [Click Here](https://hansong-zhang.github.io/DANCE/).
 ## Getting Started
 1. Change the data paths and results paths in arguments/reproduce_xxxx.py
 2. Perform the pre-training process